-Continuous Improvement and Fall Prevention: Using the Hierarchy of Controls to Prevent Slips, Trips and Falls
+Slips, Trips and Falls Prevention: Using the Hierarchy of Controls and Continuous Improvement

-In Part I of this blog, Scott Gaddis looked at how falls in the workplace happen and the impact they can have on workers.
-In Part II, Scott examines the role of risk assessments in preventing falls from happening in the first place.
+In Part I of this series, Scott Gaddis, looks at how falls on the same level happen in the workplace and the impact they can have on workers.
+In Part II here, Scott examines the role of risk assessments in helping to prevent slips, trips and falls.
+Part III examines how hierarchy of controls can contribute to continuous safety improvement in fall prevention.

 ESG Reporting and EHS Management at Day 2 of the Intelex User Conference